-- 3.21 Shoreham town centre suffers from traffic congestion which worsens air quality, and there are on-street parking problems.
-An Air Quality Management Area (AQMA) is designated along Shoreham High Street.
-It will be necessary to ensure that new development does not exacerbate existing air quality issues.
-A transport study for Shoreham town centre10 identifies measures to improve parking, public realm, junction layouts and public transport infrastructure in the area.
-These improvements address congestion and air quality issues in the area. - 3.22 A number of public realm improvements have already taken place (such as the pedestrianisation of East Street and the cycle and pedestrian bridge across the river) or are planned in Shoreham town centre.
-Further improvements will be sought in order to make the centre more attractive, and provide further benefits for pedestrians and cyclists.
-"Design Bulletin 2: Shopfronts" gives advice on appropriate design issues relating to new or replacement shopfronts in the town centre. - 3.23 A significant number of houseboats are located within the western arm of Shoreham Harbour on long-established moorings.
+- 3.21 A significant number of houseboats are located within the western arm of Shoreham Harbour on long-established moorings.
 The Council recognises that they fulfil a useful housing purpose and provide a unique type of accommodation.
-Although replacement houseboats generally do not require planning permission, permission is required for new houseboat moorings and significant new structures constructed on the boats or the riverbank. - 3.24 A houseboat guidance document was produced by the Council in 2007, and it is recommended that houseboat owners refer to this to ensure that their houseboats have a minimal impact on the surrounding environment and the amenity of adjacent properties.
-The location of the houseboats within the Adur Estuary SSSI is particularly sensitive. - 3.25 Where planning permission is required, houseboat-related proposals will be assessed in accordance with other policies in this Local Plan, having specific regard to Policy 15: Quality of the Built Environment and the Public Realm and Policy 36: Water Quality and Protection.
+Although replacement houseboats generally do not require planning permission, permission is required for new houseboat moorings and significant new structures constructed on the boats or the riverbank. - 3.22 A houseboat guidance document was produced by the Council in 2007, and it is recommended that houseboat owners refer to this to ensure that their houseboats have a minimal impact on the surrounding environment and the amenity of adjacent properties.
+The location of the houseboats within the Adur Estuary SSSI is particularly sensitive. - 3.23 Where planning permission is required, houseboat-related proposals will be assessed in accordance with other policies in this Local Plan, having specific regard to Policy 15: Quality of the Built Environment and the Public Realm and Policy 35: Water Quality and Protection.